valet-sh/docs/docs/getting-started/installation.md

 ```

 !!!
-Warning

-    Installation on Apple M1
+Warning "Installation on Apple M1"
     At the moment valet.sh on Apple m1 requires rosetta2

     ``` bash